Summer 2020 Tuition*

 To setup a payment plan please login to your Morton Payment Plan

-Full payment is due the same day of registration OR sign up for Nelnet (FACTS) Payment Plan
+On or after May 9 – Full payment is due the same day of registration or sign up for Nelnet payment plan

 Nelnet (FACTS) is a tuition management plan that provides a low-cost payment option for tuition and other educational expenses.